grig101/grig101.github.io/_pages/about.md

 News
 ------
+* [06/20] Appointed Co-Editor-in-Chief of the [International Journal of Computing](https://www.computingonline.net/computing)
+* [05/20] Our paper on "Learning Dominant Usage from Anomaly Patterns in Building Energy Traces" has been accepted for publication at the 2020 IEEE 16th International Conference on Automation Science and Engineering [CASE 2020](https://www.imse.hku.hk/case2020/).
 * Obtained the [Habilitation](https://en.wikipedia.org/wiki/Habilitation) (Dr.-Ing. habil.) certificate for advising PhD students in Automatic Control and Industrial Informatics – Systems Engineering domain.
 * [Special Issue on "Convergence of Intelligent Data Acquisition and Advanced Computing Systems"](https://www.mdpi.com/journal/sensors/special_issues/IDAACS2019) - Sensors
 * [Special Issue on "Advanced Topics in Systems Safety and Security"](https://www.mdpi.com/journal/information/special_issues/IWSSS_2019) - Information